rayman22201/node-nim-memory-bug/README.md

 This will delete and regenerate files in `csrc/`, `build/`, `lib/` and `dist/`.
 I've committed my versions of `dist/` and `csrc/` to the repo for reference.

+## Important files

+- `jssrc/test.ts` - TypeScript code that's run when you do `make test`
+- `jssrc/main.ts` - JS module imported by `test.ts` and which wraps the native Node addon
+- `clib.nim` - My C library which provides an echo function
+- `jstonimbinding.cpp` - Some C++ code that uses `node-addon-api` to wrap the C library into a form Node can consume
+- `binding.gyp` - The magical incantation that compiles the Node addon.

+## My output

 On my computer, running this produces a ton of output, ending with:

 ```